 Concerning the Right-wing camp, the Likud party finished its internal preparations by announcing its list that will go through the upcoming elections, which witnessed the deportation of Netanyahu's opponents, mainly Ze'ev Elkin and Yuli Edelstein, from the front.
 Yet, Netanyahu exerts serious efforts to restore consensus between the leaders of the leaders of the Religious Zionism Party Smotrich and Ben Gvir to reunite in a list.

 Analysis and Insight of the Scene:

-Based on the aforementioned analysis and reading of the scene, following is the expected:
+Possible Scenarios: based on the above-mentioned analysis and insight of the scene, the following is expected: